ardunn/alexdunn.io/hugo/content/posts/hof.md

 ### BookPlayer (iOS)
 `Added 2/13/2020`

-[BookPlayer](https://github.com/TortugaPower/BookPlayer) is an [iOS-compatible](https://apps.apple.com/us/app/bookplayer/id1138219998) open source and (monetarily, not FOSS as in GNU-FOSS) free audiobook player.
+[BookPlayer](https://github.com/TortugaPower/BookPlayer) is an [iOS-compatible](https://apps.apple.com/us/app/bookplayer/id1138219998) open source and free (monetarily, not free as in GNU-FOSS) audiobook player.
 It has a gorgeous, minimal app and adding local files, whether they be a single audiobook mp3 or a hundred m4a's, is a breeze.
 Highly recommended.

 <img src="/bookplayer.PNG" height=500></img>